Hyurl/webium/README.md

     `useProxy` is true, then try to use `proxy`'s `host` first.
 - `hostname` The requested host name (without `port`).
 - `port` The requested port.
+- `domain` The request domain name.
-- `subdomain` Unlike **express** or **koa**'s `subdomains`, this property is calculated by setting the `domain` option, and it's a string.
+- `subdomain` Unlike **express** or **koa**'s `subdomains`, this property is calculated by setting the `domain` option.
 - `path` Full requested path (with `search`).
 - `pathname` Directory part of requested path (without `search`).
 - `search` The requested URL `search` string, with a leading `?`.